 Doctor of Ministry students are encouraged to select courses for their electives which will enhance, supplement, and strengthen their area of specialization and research related to their Doctor of Ministry project.
 There are three areas of concentration from which these may be chosen: Pentecostal and Charismatic Leadership, Pastoral and Congregational Formation and Sacred Texts

-The degree will be offered in a modular format.
+The D.Min. program is designed as a three-year program, but without a residency requirement.
+The degree will be offered online in a modular format and through online courses.
 Students will require two years to complete their coursework and at least one year to write their projects.
-The program involves five aspects:

 Doctor of Ministry Project

 Each project proposal will be carefully reviewed, discussed, and clarified (in group sessions and individually), so that the most appropriate and efficient methods and mechanisms might be fully identified and secured for its successful completion.
 Candidates will be required to maintain close contact and regular communication with their project advisors.